Financial Planning Certificate Program

 Academic Expectations and Grade Requirements

-Office of Disability & Access Services (DAS)
+Office of Disability and Access Services

 Withdrawal Policy and Fees

 Students who drop the course or program within the first 15 business days of enrollment will receive a full refund, less a $300 non-refundable cancellation fee.
 Credit card payment refunds must be credited to the same credit card.
-You will not be issued a transcript when dropping a course or program.
+A “W” grade will be noted for withdrawing from the course(s).
+You will not be issued a transcript when dropping a course or program.Students who withdraw after the 15th business day from their date of enrollment will not be eligible for a refund.
+Ceasing to log into your online course or program or notifying your instructor or program office that you are withdrawing does not constitute an official withdrawal.

 To withdraw from your coursework, please contact bostonuniversity@mindmax.net or call 617-502-8822.